The emergent Big Bang scenario: Introduction

 \section{Introduction}

 The existence of the primordial singularity of the standard cosmological model has long been identified as a signal of the domain of validity of general relativity to describe gravitation, starting perhaps with Lema\^{\i}tre's early insight~\cite{Lemaitre:1931zzb}.
-Many classical solutions to avoid the singularity within general relativity have been proposed, such as the Eddington-Lema\^{\i}tre model~\cite{Eddington:1930zz,Lemaitre:1931zza}, bouncing solutions that both require a non-vanishing spatial curvature, {\em i.e.} an effective fluid with equation of state $P=-\rho/3$ with positive or negative energy density according to the sign of the spatial curvature, oscillating universes~\cite{Tolman:1931fei,Lemaitre:1933gd,Ellis:2002we} or even a continuous creation of matter~\cite{Hoyle:1948zz}.
-Indeed those solutions are either not compatible with the actual measurements of the cosmological parameters or do not avoid the singularity.
+Many classical solutions to avoid the singularity within general relativity have been proposed, such as the Eddington-Lema\^{\i}tre model~\cite{Eddington:1930zz,Lemaitre:1931zza}, bouncing solutions that both require a nonvanishing spatial curvature, {\em i.e.} an effective fluid with equation of state $P=-\rho/3$ with positive or negative energy density according to the sign of the spatial curvature, oscillating universes~\cite{Tolman:1931fei,Lemaitre:1933gd,Ellis:2002we} or even a continuous creation of matter~\cite{Hoyle:1948zz}.
+Indeed those solutions either are not compatible with the actual measurements of the cosmological parameters or do not avoid the singularity.

 The occurrence of singularities in general relativity has been related to energy conditions~\cite{Hawking:1966vg,Hawking:1966sx,Hawking:1973uf} and those early classical solutions have all seen counterparts in the developments of quantum gravity phenomenology, including bouncing universes thanks to duality~\cite{Veneziano:1991ek,Brandenberger:1988aj}, the dynamics of the dilaton~\cite{Gasperini:1992em}, branes~\cite{Steinhardt:2002ih,Steinhardt:2001st} in string theory, or the the quantum pressure~\cite{Rovelli:1997yv,Bojowald:2005epg} that appears in loop quantum gravity.
-On the side of quantum cosmology, many solutions, invoking the non-boundary proposal~\cite{Hartle:1983ai}, tunneling geometries~\cite{Vilenkin:1982de}, or phase transitions in spin networks models~\cite{Mielczarek:2012pf} inspired by signature change in meta-materials~\cite{Smolyaninov:2010tpq}, have been considered to describe the emergence of our universe.
+On the side of quantum cosmology, many solutions, invoking the no-boundary proposal~\cite{Hartle:1983ai}, tunneling geometries~\cite{Vilenkin:1982de}, or phase transitions in spin network models~\cite{Mielczarek:2012pf} inspired by signature change in metamaterials~\cite{Smolyaninov:2010tpq}, have been considered to describe the emergence of our Universe.